academe/OmniPay-Payone/README.md

 $items = new \Omnipay\Common\ItemBag($lines);
 ~~~

-It does not appear tha the item prices are validated on the PAYONE servers.
-Some gateways will reject a payment
-if the cart items do not exactly add up to the order total.
-PAYONE appears to treat these items as information only.
+The total price of the `ItemBag` does not appear to need to add up to the order total
+for the `Shop Server API` methods.
+It MUST however sum to the order total for the `Shop Frontend`
+methods.

-If you do not use the extended `Item` then default values will be substituted (`"000000"` for the `id` and `0` for the
+If you do not use the extended `Item` then default values will be substituted (`"000000"` for the `id` and `null` for the
 `vat` figure).
+If you do not supply any items at all for the `Shop Frontend` methods, then a
+default item for the full price will be created automatically.

 ## The Shop API Gateway